ruiying-ocean/cgeniepy/README.md

 - [ ] plot.py more dependency of data.dimension
 - [ ] plot.py scatter data overlay
 - [ ] create a simple logo
+- [ ] ignore NAs when searching grid
+- [ ] Read an ensemble of models

 ## Citation
 @software{cgeniepy,